Washington: Olympic National Park

 • Gain a fascinating perspective on Native American culture as a Quinault elder shares her stories and legends with you over a glass of wine.

-• Explore the enigmatic Mima Mounds Natural Preserve as your guide shares theories on the creation of this vast prairie of six-foot-high earthen hummocks.
+• Explore the enigmatic Mima Mounds Natural Preserve as your leader shares theories on the creation of this vast prairie of six-foot-high earthen hummocks.

 • Marvel at majestic Sol Duc Falls, then descend to Sol Duc Hot Spring Resort for a relaxing soak followed by a cold beverage.